-We are grateful to Mitch Tonks and Tart London who are supporting us by joining forces to create spectacular sustainable seafood !
+We are grateful to Mitch Tonks and Tart London who are supporting us by joining forces to create spectacular sustainable seafood!
+And thank YOU for attending the fundraising dinner hosted by Wild by Tart London, on Thursday, the 14th of November.

 Fish populations in the Aegean Sea have been steadily declining in recent years, with dramatic impacts both on the marine ecosystem and on fishermen who see their profession collapsing.
 In addition to climate change, the dramatic decline of fish stocks in the Aegean Sea is caused by overfishing and the invasion of alien (non-native) species.
 Protecting the sea and the fishermen in the Cyclades islands is a priority for the Cyclades Preservation Fund (CPF), a UK registered charity whose co-founded by Ben Goldsmith, with Anastasios Leventis as Chairman of the Steering Committee.